k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Create a Broadway flow under the related root LU or the shared objects.
 It is recommended to locate the Broadway flow under the shared objects to enable running the flow on several root LUs of a given Business Entity.
 The Broadway flow must include the following stages:
 - Stage 1: Get the list of entities.
-- Stage 2: Call the **insertToLuExternalEntityList**  Actor (imported from the TDM library) in a loop (iteration) to insert all entities into an entity list Cassandra table:
+- Stage 2: Call the **insertToLuExternalEntityList**  actor (imported from the TDM library) in a loop (iteration) to insert all entities into an entity list table  created in Cassandra DB:
    - Set the input LU_NAME to be external and get its value from the task execution process.
-   - Set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit all iterations.
+   - Set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit on all iterations.

 Populate the Broadway flow in the [trnMigrateList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) translation.